 BR: And then a cancer diagnosis is a wall that you slam into and suddenly life's on hold as you go through treatment and you have to do chemo, radiation.
 You’re in awful medical situations and dealing with your own mortality at an incredibly young age.
 An age when you thought life was just getting started.
 So, we’re here to do whatever we can to make it easier and provide a support system.

 JF: Well, it means a lot to be able to support that mission and your goal.
 And it makes me feel like I’m doing at least something for Amelia, and for her family…

 It’s pretty unique to work for a company, especially a spirits company, which encourages us, the employees, to support the things that mean something to us personally.
 To reach out and make a difference and do our part to make the world a better place, according to our definition of whatever that means.
-I’m really looking forward to the evolution of this partnership, and working with you and First Descents more!
+I’m really looking forward to the evolution of this relationship, and working with you and First Descents more!